microsoft/FluidFramework/docs/content/docs/recipes/audience-react.md

 ### Set up state variables and component view

-1. Open the file `\src\App.js` in your code editor.
+1. Open the file `\src\App.js` in the code editor.
 Delete all the default `import` statements.
 Then delete all the markup from the `return` statement.
-Then add import statements for components and react hooks.
+Then add import statements for components and React hooks.
 Note that we will be implementing the components in the later steps.
 The file should look like the following:

 ```js
   import { useState, useCallback } from "react";